The Canberra Chapter board consists of ten peer-selected members.

 Victor is the change and comms guy™, a change and communications consultant living in Canberra, Australia.
 He is a passionate agent for change – bringing simplicity and certainty to a changing world.
 Victor has managed successful change programs for a diverse range of clients in consumer electronics, government, utilities and manufacturing.
 He holds a bachelor’s degree in psychology and a master’s in organisational change and communication.

 Victor is a pragmatist, optimist, creative thinker and devil’s advocate.
 His background in engineering, marketing, psychology and business, coupled with boundless enthusiasm, makes him a potent agent for change.
-Victor has also served as chair of IABC’s Policy Review Committee and is on the organising committee of the IABC 2018 APAC Conference.
+Victor has also served as chair of IABC’s Policy Review Committee, is on the IABC Foundation Fundraising Committee and was part of the organising committee for Fusion, the IABC 2018 APAC Conference.

 Alison has almost 20 years working in public and private sector roles in communication, marketing, stakeholder engagement specialising in international and industry engagement.
 She currently works for KPMG Canberra in the People and Change team and works in strategic communication and behavioural change management roles in Government.